avaneev/prvhash/README.md

 P.S.
-The reason the InitVec in the `prvhash64` hash function has the value quality constraints and an initial non-zero state, is that otherwise the function would require 4 "conditioning" preliminary rounds (core function calls) to neutralize any oddities (including zero values) in InitVec; that would reduce the performance of the hash function dramatically, for hash-table uses.
+The reason the InitVec in the `prvhash64` hash function has the value quality constraints and an initial non-zero state, is that otherwise the function would require 4 "conditioning" preliminary rounds (core hash function calls) to neutralize any oddities (including zero values) in InitVec; that would reduce the performance of the hash function dramatically, for hash-table uses.
 Note that the `prvhash64s` function starts from the "full zero" state